IBM/merlin-docs/docs/guides/overview/faq.md

 > Merlin is targeted for RedHat OpenShift containers running on Power or x86.

 #### What about debugging capabilities?
 > The debugger is a key part of a development environment and is available as of Merlin v1.4.0.
-The debug server is shipped with the IBM i OS and is available at no additional cost.
+The debug service is shipped with the IBM i via PTF and is available at no additional cost.

 #### Does this product allow IBM i applications to run inside a container?